Why Won't Ants Cross a Chalk Line?

 Why Won't Ants Cross a Pen Line?

-If drawing chalk lines and pen lines was such an easy way to stop ants, we'd definitely incorporate it into our home pest control programs!
-As fans of pet safe pest control, a chalk line would be about as pet safe as it can get for ant control.
+If drawing chalk lines and pen lines were such an easy way to stop ants, we'd definitely incorporate it into our home pest control programs!
+As fans of pet-safe pest control, a chalk line would be about as pet safe as it can get for ant control.

 How Do Ant Pheromones Affect Pest Control?